 Honor Your Intimate Environment

-Shortly after 9-11, I remember my supervisor explaining to me the importance of intimate environment on humans.
+Shortly after 9-11, I remember my supervisor explaining to me the importance of an intimate environment on humans.
 When there is a sudden change, it can be very difficult for some people to adjust.
 Especially when the change is linked to a traumatic event.

-Although I’m moving back to the city soon, I am planning ahead for patio plants, indoor plants, acknowledging ‘space’ as a design, renting community garden plots, etc. It all makes a big difference to me.
-It doesn’t have to be complicated to be successful.
-The suggestions I give you are very easy for most people to follow and implement in their own lives.
+Although I’m back in the city now, I’m considering patio plants, indoor plants, acknowledging ‘space’ as a design, renting community garden plots, and other options I might discover.
+You see, it doesn’t have to be complicated to be successful.
+These suggestions are very easy for most people to follow and use in their own lives.

 When you look out your window, what do you see?
 Do you see plants, trees, the sky, a body of water, or something not quite so pleasant?
 What do you want to see when you look out your window?

-Every color has particular effects our psyche, far more than we are consciously aware.
+Every color has particular effects on our psyche, far more than we are consciously aware.
 Think back in your life about times and places when you felt especially great about yourself.
 What color did you wear?
 Do you think it might have boosted your spirits without your knowledge?
 Do you still have that color around or would you like to reintroduce it into your life?

 Do you feel safe?
 Many times, we do not feel safe yet we are not consciously aware of this important factor in our environment.
 For instance, don’t arrange your living space so that you sit with your back to a door.
 That’s a big one for me.

 Can you move easily from one place to another?
 Is there a natural flow to your living environment?
-Organization and flow is key to a stress free intimate environment.
+Organization and flow is key to a stress-free intimate environment.
 The last thing my mother said to me was “a place for everything and everything in its place.”
 She was right. 👍

 Is your culture accepted or are there blatant or underlying silent suggestions that your culture is not honored?
 This leads to feelings of inadequacy and being left out – both very disparaging.
 Why expose ourselves to that?
-Never let any one stand in the way of what you honor in your life.
+Never let anyone stand in the way of what you honor in your life.

 Rejoice in your space and let it reflect who you are and what matters the most to you.
 Only you can make these intimate environment decisions for yourself.